-Grade Level: 11-12 No. Semesters: 1 Fee: \$60/credit hr.
-EST. Credit: .5- Science Prerequisites: Cumulative GPA of 3.0 (B), "B" in Biology I & Chemistry I (or equivalent) and must meet state requirements for dual credit & teacher recommendation. see box on page 25.
+Grade Level: 11-12No.
+Semesters: 1Fee: \$60/credit hr.
+EST.Credit: .5- SciencePrerequisites: Cumulative GPA of 3.0 (B), "B" in Biology I & Chemistry I (or equivalent) andteacher recommendation

 This course for non-science majors satisfies part of the general education science requirement.
 The scope is quite broad with emphasis on descriptive rather than theoretical chemistry.
-Topics illustrating the impact of chemistry on society and aspects of chemistry applicable to every day living are taken from inorganic, organic and biochemistry.
-Credit may not be earned for both chemistry 101 and 104.
-A fee is required if taken as a Dual Credit class for 4 credit hours earned through Crowder College.
+Topics illustrating the impact of chemistry on society and aspects of chemistry applicable to everyday living are taken from inorganic, organic and biochemistry.
+Credit may not be earned for both Chemistry 101 and 104.
+This is offered as a dual credit class through Crowder College.
+A fee is required for 4 hours of college credit.
+If qualifications for dual credit classes are not met prior to the first day of class, then students will not receive dual credit.